philipturner/swift-xtb/README.md

 # Density Functional Theory

 Goal: Combine a few recent advances in quantum chemistry.
 Do this with maximum possible CPU utilization and the simplest possible algorithms.
-Due to its simplicity, all of the code can be ported to OpenCL and Metal.
+Due to its simplicity, all of the code can be ported to OpenCL.

 - Real-space formalism
   - Removes orbital basis sets, drastically simplifying the functional form.